ricklove/GreekBibleApp/WebSite/Notes/DeveloperNotes.md

 	- This "owner viewModel" is null while the component fields are being constructed
 	- Knockout computed properties run the "read" method at initializing in order to setup dependencies
 	- RESULT: Child components cannot have a computed field that accesses the viewModel in the "read" calculation
+	- SOLUTION: Set "deferEvaluation: true" on the computed object
-	- SOLUTION: Static view model object that implements multiple interfaces, still using component structure
+		- X Static view model object that implements multiple interfaces, still using component structure
+			- NO: Static does not enable us to create a view model to work with in testing

 ### Git Commit Messages Format